 Mix together the baking soda and water to create a paste that you can apply to your skin.
-Leave it on for 10 minutes and then rinse away with warm water.
+Leave it on for 10 minutes, and then rinse it away with warm water.

-“Baking soda can help to reduce the appearance of blackheads and clogged pores and also has antimicrobial and anti-inflammatory benefits,” says Dr. Garshick.
-“It is important to not overdo it as it can contribute to irritation and inflammation.”
+“Baking soda can help reduce the appearance of blackheads and clogged pores, and it also has antimicrobial and anti-inflammatory benefits,” says Dr. Garshick.
+“It is important not to overdo it as it can contribute to irritation and inflammation.”

 3. Clay + Witch Hazel Mask

-Clay provides deep pore cleansing by absorbing excess oil and pulling out impurities and dirt while witch hazel is an effective astringent that makes pores tighten as they dry.
+Clay provides deep pore cleansing by absorbing excess oil and pulling out impurities and dirt, while witch hazel works as an effective astringent that makes the pores tighten as they dry.

 4. Egg White Honey Mask

 Egg whites are often used in masks to tighten and tone skin, which essentially means they are helping to dry out the skin.
-Ground oats absorb oil and exfoliate dead skin that can clog pores.
-Add a bit of honey for its skin healing benefits.
+Ground oats act as an anti-inflammatory [source] and absorb oil and exfoliate dead skin that can clog pores.
+Add a bit of honey for its skin healing benefits [source].

 —1 egg white